-Canned meat is available on your grocer’s shelf and can be popped right out of the can and can also be eaten plain.
+Canned or packaged crab meat is available on your grocer’s shelf and can be popped right out of the can and can also be eaten plain.
 Often it comes with fillers in addition to crab, so pay attention to the ingredient list as flavors may have been added that will affect your recipe.

 COOKING SHERRY VS DRINKING SHERRY

 Both cooking and drinking sherry will work for any recipe, but there are a few notable differences to consider.
 Cooking sherry is sold on supermarket shelves for cooking-use only, and it is not something you would drink on its own.
 Sodium is added to cooking sherry to create a longer shelf life, so when it is used for cooking salt may need to be added to the recipe (after taste-testing).
 Another good reason to choose cooking sherry is its affordability!
-Drinking Sherry has a short shelf life once it is opened, so drink it quickly or it’ll go to waste.
+Drinking sherry has a short shelf life once it is opened, so drink it quickly or it’ll go to waste.